fghaas/cephalocon2019-rbdmirror/markdown/intro.md

 <!-- Note -->
 As an application writes data to a Ceph cluster, it always talks to a single OSD (the **primary OSD**), which then takes care of replicating the write to the other, non-primary OSDs.

-Until that write is completed on *all* OSDs, the application considers it not completed at all.
+Consider the flying blue balls here representing I/O in flight: as long as it’s not completed — turned green — *and reported as such* from all OSDs, the application considers it not completed at all and remains blue.
+Only when an acknowledgment from all OSDs has arrived does the client consider the write operation complete, and turns green itself.

 This is what we refer to as **synchronous** replication.

 <!-- .slide: data-background-image="images/osd-replication-slow.svg" data-background-size="contain" -->